Configuring Spin Application Variables and Secrets

 Now that we have defined our variables and surfaced them to our component, we are ready to implement our Spin application.
 The application should get the user-provided password from the body of the HTTP request, compare it to the expected password set in our configuration variable, and authenticate accordingly.
 We will use the Spin spin_config module to retrieve the value of the password variable:

-from spin_http import Response
+from spin_sdk.http import IncomingHandler, Request, Response

-from spin_config import config_get
+from spin_sdk.variables import get

 password = request.body.decode("utf-8")

-expected = config_get("password")
+expected = get("password")

 access = "denied"